trexminer/T-Rex/README.md

                                    Mandatory for allowing modify/update API calls.
         --api-read-only            Allow only read operations for API calls.
                                    Enabled by default if "--api-key" isn't set.
         --api-generate-key         Generate API key from user-defined password.
 The output key is used as a value for "--api-key".
+                                   Use this option along with "-c" to write api-key directly into your config file.
         --api-webserver-cert       Full path to API web server certificate file.
         --api-webserver-pkey       Full path to API web server private key file.